 Mexican federal law requires all vehicles to have a minimum amount of insurance coverage to cover property damage and/or injuries to third parties.
 This coverage is referred to as el Seguro Obligatorio de Responsabilidad Civil Vehicular.

 Here are the minimum levels of protection required by federal law:

 Injury and/or Death: $100,000 MXN (approximately $5,263 USD)

 Property Damage $50,000 MXN (approximately $2,631 USD)

+This mandatory basic insurance is normally already included in the rental price of the car; however, it falls short of providing any real protection.
 According to la Asociación Mexicana de Instituciones de Seguros (Association of Mexican Insurance Institutions), the average compensation for an accident involving a fatality can range from $300,000 MXN to $3,000,000 MXN.
 In U.S. dollars, that would roughly be $15,789 USD to $157,894 USD.

 Coverage Through a Credit Card Company